 Finally there is the price factor where the Suunto is clearly a winner.
 Officially it is 50 euros cheaper but when looking at the different offers available the gap between the two grows and I don't forget that it is an important buying point.

 What I am clear about is that whatever you buy, knowing the good and bad of each one, will leave you totally satisfied.

 The Spartan Sport Wrist HR Baro is the most versatile watch in the entire Spartan range, combining in a single model what the Spartan Sport lacks (barometric altimeter) along with what the Spartan Ultra lacks (smaller size and optical pulse sensor).

 And of all the Spartan range, the Baro is definitely the one I like best.
 I don't need the extra battery that the Spartan Ultra offers and in return I have everything I could possibly need, including the storm warning.

 The Spartan range gets better every time you get an upgrade, because every time you add something it further enhances the user experience your screen offers, which is simply fantastic in both size and resolution.

 It is not a perfect watch.
-The strap of the Spartan Wrist HR Baro Stealth (the black strap) has left me with a bittersweet taste.
+The strap of the Spartan Wrist HR Baro Stealth (the one with the black strap) has left me with a bittersweet taste.
 It has a kind of very pronounced "grooves", as if it were the caterpillar of construction machinery.
-Tightening the strap is quite uncomfortable for me, because the buckle has to go in and out of its groove.
-But this is not the case with the Amber (the orange strap) because its strap has a different design.
-Besides, we still need improvements in the multi-sport profiles (set up triathlon, have duathlon mode, etc.), give more flexibility with targets in interval training and graphics in the custom modes.
+Tightening the strap is quite uncomfortable for me, because the buckle has to go in and out of its notch.
+But this is something that does not happen with the Amber (the one with the orange strap) because its strap has a different design.
+Apart from that we still need improvements in the multisport profiles (set up triathlon, have duathlon mode, etc.), give more flexibility with targets in interval training and graphs in custom modes.

 But I guess nobody's perfect.